ransom00001/Linux_Notes/README.md

 6. The system can use more memory thst is physically present by using disk space as auxiliary.

-7. `Note:` The implementation of a amemory address map is called a page table.
+* `Note:` The implementation of a amemory address map is called a page table.

-8.
+* A device is typically accessible only in kernel mode because improper access (such asa user process asking to turn off the power) could